 Support at Camp

-Cottar’s 1920s Camp have organized a complimentary one-of virtual doctor support system for clients whilst staying at camp.
-This can be used for all emerging medical issues and initially for symptoms relating to Covid-19.
+Cottar’s Safaris have organized a complimentary one-off virtual doctor support system for clients whilst staying at camp.
+This can be used for all emerging medical issues and initially for symptoms relating to COVID-19.

 Testing Positive During Your Stay